• Glenn Curtiss: Journey of an aviation maestro

 Born in Hammondsport, New York, in 1878, Glenn Hammond Curtiss began his odyssey in the realm of mechanised transport with bicycles and motorbikes.
 Intriguingly, even before his aeronautical endeavours, he was setting speed records on his two-wheelers.

-By 1910, Curtiss had carved his name in aviation chronicles by being the first pilot to embark on an intercontinental flight within the US, from Albany to New York.
+By 1910, Curtiss had carved his name in aviation chronicles by being one of the first pilots to make a long-haul flight in the USA, covering the route from Albany to New York.
 This wasn’t just a flight; it was a proclamation that aviation was here to stay, revolutionising how we travel and connect.

 But flying was just one feather in his cap.
 A stellar inventor, he patented designs that would become the gold standard for the aviation industry.
 For instance, the throttle lever: that’s a Curtiss original, crucial for managing engine power mid-flight.